Jaygagaga/SIBO/README.md

 <h3 align="center">
     <p>SIBO: A Simple Booster for Parameter-Efficient Fine-Tuning </p>
 </h3>
+We provide the implementation of SIBO model, which is the source code for the ACL 2024 paper "SIBO: A Simple Booster for Parameter-Efficient Fine-Tuning".
 Supported Adapters:

 1. LoRA: [LORA: LOW-RANK ADAPTATION OF LARGE LANGUAGE MODELS](https://arxiv.org/pdf/2106.09685.pdf)